rosenkor/rosenkor.github.io/pages/about.md

 ## Personal
 Away from academia, my enthusiasm for tennis significantly enriches my life.
 I relish both playing the sport for fun and following professional tennis with keen interest.
 My admiration is especially drawn to players like Su-wei Hsieh, whose ingenious and unpredictable gameplay captivates me, reflecting the importance of creativity and adaptability in life.
 Venus Williams, a symbol of strength and trailblazing success, inspires me with her extraordinary career resilience and ability to overcome challenges.
 Diego Schwartzman, notable for his incredible skill and perseverance despite being shorter than most of his counterparts, exemplifies the power of determination and strategic intelligence.
 Rafael Nadal, renowned for his mastery on clay and relentless pursuit of excellence, stands as a testament to dedication, resilience, and the relentless pursuit of goals.
 <style>
   .circular-iframe {
     width: 300px; /* Adjust the width to your preference */
     height: 300px; /* Adjust the height to your preference */
     border-radius: 50%;
     overflow: hidden;
+    display: inline-block;
+    margin: 10px; /* Adjust the margin for spacing */
   }

   .circular-iframe iframe {